 As I am bringing the whole painting together I add the highlights of the foam and white water last.
 White is the lightest tone we can use so this must be saved until the very end in order to retain that tonal dynamic.
 Pure titanium white looks a little cold on its own I have added a glaze using a little nickel-azo yellow, yellow oxide and titanium white.

-I refine the detail in the rocks in the foreground using more of my earth colours and whilst these are not high chroma colours, you can still attain a richness and achieve some tasty looking rock tones by using these colours in a purer form.
-In general you should save your most saturated colour for the forground as this will always come forward in a painting.
+I refine the detail in the rocks in the foreground using more of my earth colours and whilst these are not high chroma colours, you can still attain a richness and achieve some tasty-looking rock tones by using these colours in a purer form.
+In general, you should save your most saturated colour for the foreground as this will always come forward in a painting.

 I have painted some reflected light in the rocks by combining cobalt teal and quinacridone magenta which cancel each other out to form a rich violet which can be lightened by adding a little titanium white.